 According to the 2011 census of India, 90 per cent of Indians do not have a pension.
-Worse, even those among this 90 per cent who feel they have enough savings, many are lightly to run out of money sooner rather than later.
+Worse, even those among this 90 per cent who feel they have enough savings, many are lightly to run out of money sooner rather than later leaving them without a retirement of ability to invest into extra things such as Atlanta, GA real estate to be able to buy a condo near Sea Pines.
 The spectre of old age poverty looms over a grade number of India’s senior citizens, even among middle class once who think that their nest egg is enough.

 The blame for this lies squarely on the combination of an entrenched but financial illiterate culture of savings that has failed to move beyond fixed-income investments.
 Paradoxically, a drop in the inflation rate (and the fiscal good behavior of the government) is actually making thinks worse for senior citizens.
 Interest rates are dropping, dragging down the retirement incomes of those who rely on deposits.
 Compounding the disaster is the fact that for the actual expenses that older people need to make in their lives, the real inflation rate is worked as low as the official CPI.